Photosynthesis: Efficiency

 Plants usually convert light into chemical energy with a photosynthetic efficiency of 3–6%.

-Absorbed light that is unconverted is dissipated primarily as heat, with a small fraction (1–2%) re-emitted as chlorophyll fluorescence at longer (redder) wavelengths.
+Absorbed light that is unconverted is dissipated primarily as heat, with a small fraction (1–2%) reemitted as chlorophyll fluorescence at longer (redder) wavelengths.
 This fact allows measurement of the light reaction of photosynthesis by using chlorophyll fluorometers.

-Actual plants' photosynthetic efficiency varies with the frequency of the light being converted, light intensity, temperature and proportion of carbon dioxide in the atmosphere, and can vary from 0.1% to 8%.
+Actual plants' photosynthetic efficiency varies with the frequency of the light being converted, light intensity, temperature, and proportion of carbon dioxide in the atmosphere, and can vary from 0.1% to 8%.
 By comparison, solar panels convert light into electric energy at an efficiency of approximately 6–20% for mass-produced panels, and above 40% in laboratory devices.

 Scientists are studying photosynthesis in hopes of developing plants with increased yield.

-The efficiency of both light and dark reactions can be measured but the relationship between the two can be complex.
-For example, the ATP and NADPH energy molecules, created by the light reaction, can be used for carbon fixation or for photorespiration in C3 plants.
+The efficiency of both light and dark reactions can be measured, but the relationship between the two can be complex.
+For example, the light reaction creates ATP and NADPH energy molecules, which C3 plants can use for carbon fixation or photorespiration.
 Electrons may also flow to other electron sinks.
 For this reason, it is not uncommon for authors to differentiate between work done under non-photorespiratory conditions and under photorespiratory conditions.